fastoch/Linux/Redirection.md

 # Use of the Pipe operator

-A pipe is a form of redirection that is used in Linux to send the output of one command
+A pipe is a form of redirection that is used in Linux to send the output of one command to another for further processing.
+- Pipes are unidirectional: the data flows from left to right through the pipeline.
+- A benefit of using pipes is that we don't have to use temporary files to move data along.
+-

 ---
 EOF